 How are peer companies reacting?
 Those of us who work in this industry know that the peer-company pressure is no joke.
 Don finds that increasingly gas industry executives are engaging on the topic of climate and decarbonization: “The tide is turning,” he told me.
 “More people talking about it.”

 And has it been worth it?
 Dominion has made significant headway, such as a documented 50 percent reduction in carbon emissions over 10 years and a 50 percent reduction in carbon intensity since 2000.
 They continue to make dramatic pledges for carbon and methane reductions.
-In fact, this past spring, Dominion’s Gas Infrastructure group announced a commitment to reduce methane emissions 50 percent by 2030.
+In fact, in spring 2019, Dominion’s Gas Infrastructure group announced a commitment to reduce methane emissions 50 percent by 2030.
 “That has gotten us a seat at the table,” Don said.
 Ramping up these commitments, earlier this year, Dominion announced their new goal of achieving net-zero emissions by 2050.

 Will the goal post ever stop moving?
 “I don’t think so,” Don told me.
 “What you hope is to get a more realistic approach from your stakeholders.”
 This allows the company to engage immediately.
 “Can we start to make reductions?
 Absolutely,” he added.
 “Should we make significant commitments?
 Yes.”